-Record With XLR Mics Instead
+Record Your Podcast With Multiple XLR Mics

-Many solo podcasters like the simplicity of USB podcast microphones, but using 2 or more in the same setup isn’t always a good idea.
-A better solution for setups with multiple mics includes switching to XLR mics or using a mix of USB and XLR mics for optimal audio recordings.
+Many solo podcasters like the simplicity of USB podcast microphones, but using multiple USB mics for a podcast isn’t always a good idea.
+A better solution for a multiple microphone podcast setup includes switching to XLR mics or using a mix of USB and XLR mics for optimal audio recordings.
 Compared to USB mics, you can do more with XLR mics because of their versatility and capabilities.
-For the best customizability, opt for an XLR mic with adjustable patterns like the MovoVSM-7 so you and your co-host can really tweak your setup to your needs.
+For the best customizability, opt for an XLR mic with adjustable patterns like the Movo VSM-7 so you and your co-host can really tweak your setup to your needs.

 Give Everyone a Microphone for Podcasting